 The Channing family papers form part of the Channing family collection and include correspondence of Lucy B. Channing, Barbara H. Channing, Mary E. Channing Higginson, Thomas Wentworth Higginson, Walter Channing II, William Ellery Channing II, Ellen K. Fuller Channing, Margaret (Crane) Fuller, and Henry D. Morse.
 The correspondence concerns family matters, most significantly the marriage and subsequent separation of Ellen Fuller and William E. Channing II.

 Other materials include: inventories of the properties of William Minot of Boston and Noah Rice of Marlborough, Mass.; a diary of William E. Channing, 1831; legal documents pertaining to the estate of William Channing; the will of William Ellery; an anonymous journal of a trip to Europe, 1872; an autobiographical memoir by Edward Channing; a typescript history of Nantucket by Lydia S. Hinchman; numerous clippings; several small anonymous diaries; and genealogical materials.

 Large portions of the entire Channing family collection were donated to the Massachusetts Historical Society in 1965 by the children of Henry M. Channing.
 It is assumed this collection formed part of that donation.

 I. Family papers, 1685-1930

 Other materials include the inventory of the property of Noah Rice and the will of William Ellery (1820).
-The bound volumes include an anonymous journal of trip to Europe (1806), several small anonymous diaries, and a typed excerpt from the Early Settlers of Nantucket by Lydia Hinchman.
+The bound volumes include an anonymous journal of a trip to Europe (1806), several small anonymous diaries, and a typed excerpt from Early Settlers of Nantucket by Lydia Hinchman.
 The bulk of the correspondence lies in the early part of the collection, while the latter part contains primarily (but not entirely) business papers.